Best Practices for Setting Up Shop in Your Garage

 Beyond equipment, there are lots of things you can build for yourself to help with shop organization.
 Construct your own press cart or stand with reclaimed wood and casters.
 Make a screen rack out of wood and casters.
 Put up a squeegee rack made of some 2x4 and deck screws.
 Create a drying cabinet by putting the screen rack in a closet with a fan and dehumidifier.

-"The beauty of screen printing is that it's adaptable to a lower budget," Nate said.
 Just because you can build it yourself doesn't mean you should.
-Nate suggests looking into the costs of building the product and compare it to buying it completed.
-If it costs just as much or more to build it yourself, it may be more worth your time and money to buy the completed product.
+Look into the costs of building the product and compare it to buying it completed.
+If it costs just as much or more to build it yourself, it may be worth your time and money to buy the completed product.

 SETUP

 How you set up your equipment in your garage depends on your space and people working in your shop.
-If you're a one-man show, Darryl says, "The printer shouldn't need to move any further than turning to place the garment on the belt and reaching behind or beside them to grab a new shirt."
-Have a table with your shirts right by your press, place your conveyor dryer or flash on the other side of the press, and you'll be good to go.
+If you're a one-man show, "the printer shouldn't need to move any further than turning to place the garment on the belt and reaching behind or beside them to grab a new shirt," Darryl says.
+Have a table with your shirts right by your press, place your conveyor dryer or flash within arms reach, and you'll be good to go.

 If you have two people working in the shop, you can strategize a bit more.
 Best way to do it is to assign someone to have the "clean hands" and the other to have the "dirty hands," according to Darryl.
 The person with clean hands loads and unloads shirts, watching the conveyor dryer to ensure nothing gets backed up.
 The person with dirty hands does not touch the shirts.
 The printer is solely operating the squeegee and handling ink management.